Continuous operations: Designing to keep people flying during airport terminal construction

 Passenger Experience.
 Enhancing the passenger experience is a priority for a completed terminal improvement project.
 Ensuring positive passenger experiences during the extended airport construction time is also important.
 After all, a happy passenger is more willing to spend time — and money — in an airport terminal.

-Elevating the passenger experience during construction is challenging but practical cost-effective measures such as minimizing hard turns, maximizing visibility to the next destination, and making wayfinding elements consistent with the rest of the airport can go a long way to making this a reality.
+Elevating the passenger experience during construction is challenging, but practical cost-effective measures such as minimizing hard turns, maximizing visibility to the next destination, and making wayfinding elements consistent with the rest of the airport can go a long way to making this a reality.

 At Terminal B, close coordination between our designers, the contractor, and terminal managers enabled the project team to focus on passenger wayfinding.
 We deployed continuous, phased wayfinding graphics communicating upcoming gate closures and gate numbering changes to passengers that enabled them to easily move to their destinations despite the terminal’s everchanging construction landscape.
 With air travel expected to more than double over the next two decades and the potential for new investment in airport construction, maintaining continuous operations while prioritizing and elevating passenger comfort and convenience will become even more important across the aviation industry.
-Completed in 2019, Terminal B exemplifies continuous operation done right and will provide passengers and airlines the services they need for decades to come.
+Terminal B exemplifies continuous operation done right and will provide passengers and airlines the services they need for decades to come.